Table of Contents

 A heart is a muscular organ that pumps blood through the circulatory system by expansion and contraction.
-Any condition that affects the heart or it’s function results in heart diseases.
+Any condition that affects the heart or its function results in heart disease.
 Medically heart disease is called cardiovascular disease.

-Rheumatic heart disease is a chronic heart condition that is caused by rheumatic fever.
-This is very common heart disease in children.
+Rheumatic heart disease is a chronic heart condition caused by rheumatic fever.
+This is a very common heart disease in children.
 This disease is more prevalent in developing countries, especially in areas of poverty.

-Acute rheumatic fever is an inflammatory disease that primarily affects joints, heart, and central nervous system.
+Acute rheumatic fever is an inflammatory disease that primarily affects joints, the heart, and central nervous system.
 Heart valve damage is the most common result of rheumatic fever.
-Pericardium ( outer sac ) and endocardium ( the inner lining ) may be damaged due to the inflammation caused by the rheumatic disease.
+Pericardium (outer sac) and endocardium (the inner lining) may be damaged due to the inflammation caused by the rheumatic disease.

 Rheumatic fever generally starts with strep throat and develops into a fever.
 This development can be prevented by taking antibiotics or penicillin.

-Heart valve problems are result of rheumatic fever and it’s symptoms include
+Heart valve problems are the result of rheumatic fever and it’s symptoms include

 - Chest pain